top of page

 The Science Behind Water's Healing Power

 I also love being in the mountains and amongst the trees in the forests or woodlands.
-However, my go-to is the water.
+However, my go-to is blue space - the water.
 I am at my most content either on or in the water - be it paddle-boarding, kayaking, dipping in waterfalls or swimming in open-water.
-I notice if I havn't given myself this time to build up my energy, which led me to write this blog - to consider the theory behind blue spaces and how they can benefit mental wellbeing.
+I notice if I haven't given myself this time to build up my energy, which led me to write this blog - to consider the theory behind blue spaces and how they can benefit mental wellbeing.

 Waterfalls in the Ngare Forest, Mount Kenya

 Have you ever wondered why a day at the beach or a quiet moment by a lake leaves you feeling rejuvenated?
-There’s actually some pretty amazing science behind why water environments, or "blue spaces", have such a strong healing effect on our minds and bodies.
+There’s actually some pretty amazing science behind why water environments, or 'blue spaces', have such a strong healing effect on our minds and bodies.
 This concept, along with the broader idea of nature therapy, is getting a lot of attention from researchers who are diving deep into the benefits.
 So, here’s what they’ve found:

 The Magic of Water

 Blue spaces refer to natural water environments like oceans, lakes, rivers, and waterfalls.
-These places aren’t just increadible to look at; they actually have a unique impact on our health.
+These places aren’t just incredible to look at; they actually have a unique impact on our health.
 According to numerous studies, spending time near water can significantly reduce stress levels.
 Water sounds alone, such as the gentle lapping of the waves; the steady flow of a stream or even the crashing of a waterfall, are inherently calming and can lower cortisol levels—the 'stress hormone' - in our bodies.

 Man overlooking Buttermere.
 Picture from Unsplash taken by Jonny Gios.